1. Home

 Ensure a file is not still open on your device when you choose to upload it.
 If it is open this can result in issues with uploading correctly.

-6. You can then select save.Bb example save work for submission save field
+6. You can then select Save.Blackboard save assignment option.

 8. You can select the delete icon in the top right-hand corner of the submission box if you have selected the wrong document.Bb delete assignment option

-9. When you are happy you have uploaded the correct document.
-Select to submit from the bottom right-hand corner.
+9. If you are happy with your uploaded document select Submit from the bottom right-hand corner.
 Bb submit assignment option

 We do not advise that you save work and return to the submission point later to submit.
 We advise you complete all steps during one attempt.